aravindmunna/hello-world-react-and-typescript-book/DevelopmentEnvironment.md

 ##IDE

 To develop React and TypeScript you can use any text editor.
 To make things easier it may be worth it to get an integrated development environment (IDE) that has features and plug-ins specifically for JavaScript and TypeScript development.
-Choosing an IDE is a religious experience so I want start an ideological war by saying use this or that IDE.
+Choosing an IDE is a religious experience so I won't start an ideological war by saying use this or that IDE.
 I would recommend looking at some of the popular ones active today:

 - [Aptana - aptana.com](http://www.aptana.com/)
 - [Atom - atom.io](https://atom.io/)